-- ▷ Do not use seat or head restraint covers. - Do not hang objects, e.g., clothes hangers, directly on the head restraint. - Only use accessories that have been determined to be safe for attachment to a head restraint. - Do not use any accessories, e.g., pillows, while driving. ◄
+- ▷ Do not use seat or head restraint covers. - Do not hang objects, for instance clothes hangers, directly on the head restraint. - Only use accessories that have been determined to be safe for attachment to a head restraint. - Do not use any accessories, for instance pillows, while driving. ■